openvcloud/docs/docs/Hardware/Nodes/OVS-Node.md

 There are basically two steps:

-- First remove the failing OVS node, see the Open vStorage documentation about this: [Remove a Storage Router](https://openvstorage.gitbooks.io/administration/content/Administration/removenode.html)
+- First remove the failing OVS node, see the Open vStorage documentation about this: [Remove a Storage Router](https://openvstorage.gitbooks.io/administration/content/Administration/maintenance/removenode.htmll)
 - Then add a new/repaired OVS node, see the [Quick install guide](https://openvstorage.gitbooks.io/administration/content/Installation/quickinstall.html)

-Also see the section about [setting up OVC](../../Installation/4-SetupOfOVS).
+Also see the section about [setting up OVS Node](../../Installation/Installation.md#storage-nodes).